-Table 6 presents the estimated effects of the treatment on the individual's FICO Score.
+Table 7 presents the estimated effects of the treatment on the individual's FICO Score.
 Borrowers in the control group have an average FICO Score of 676.
-Our results show that receiving the quarterly emails increased the average FICO Score of treatment group members by two-thirds of a point with a TOT estimate of 8.3 points.
-Results from models applying a log-transformation to the FICO Score in Column 2 yield substantively identical results.
-It is important to underscore that the FICO Score is designed as a measure of creditworthiness to be used in underwriting and is therefore not necessarily an accurate measure of financial health or well-being.
-Nevertheless, it does appear that viewing one's FICO Score drives financial behaviors which, on net, improve the creditworthiness of individuals.
-Column 3 looks at the effect of the treatment on the likelihood of having a FICO Score greater than 620, a common definition of a subprime borrower.
-We discuss these results in Section VI.
+Our results show that receiving the quarterly emails significantly increased the average FICO Score of treatment group members by two-thirds of a point and is robust to corrections for multiple hypothesis tests.
+Our instrumental variables estimates show that opening an email is associated with a 1.4 point increase, while borrowers who were induced to view their FICO Score saw an 8.2 point increase.
+Results from models applying a log-transformation to the FICO Score in Column 2 yield substantively similar results.
+To calibrate the size of the effect, a 10 point increase in credit scores is equivalent to the removal of a bankruptcy flag from a credit report after seven years (Dobbie et al., 2016).